-Additional costs associated with more stringent methane regulations include equipment inventorying and upgrades, air monitoring and meeting additional reporting requirements.
+Additional costs associated with more stringent methane regulations include increased infrastructure deployment, changes to operating practices, equipment inventorying and upgrades, air monitoring and meeting additional reporting requirements.
 Internal staff are being used where possible, with their roles being expanded to include the additional inventorying, surveying or reporting.
-Initial implementation costs for equipment inventorying and software upgrades are estimated at \$200,000.
+We engage specialized third parties when needed in areas of environmental engineering, verification, measurement, and grant writing.
+In 2020 the financial impact of these additional regulations was \$215,000.

-Baytex's risk assessments take into account the current legislative requirements for methane and emission reduction requirements.
+Baytex's risk assessments consider the current legislative requirements for methane and emission reduction requirements.
 Our company philosophy is to always meet or exceed regulatory compliance requirements.
 Emerging GHG regulations are regularly reviewed and Baytex participates in government and industry working groups.
 This ensures the opportunity to provide input into the regulations as they are being developed and ensures a better understanding of the future impact of regulatory changes.

 Many existing processes and systems can be leveraged to implement regulatory changes.
 For example, Baytex's Peace River operations fall under Directive 84 and a fugitive emission monitoring program is in place.
-A system was implemented internally to schedule inspections and store inspection data for regulatory reporting.
+A system was implemented internally to schedule fugitive emissions inspections and store inspection data for regulatory reporting.
 These learnings and processes have been leveraged across all Canadian operations to ensure compliance with provincial regulations pertaining to fugitive emissions.

 Management evaluates the costs of improvements to current systems or the necessity of implementing new applications and processes to ensure regulatory compliance.
 Direct operating cost impacts and capital investment requirements related to regulatory compliance activities are considered and budgeted for.
-For example, compliance with Saskatchewan's Methane Action Plan required capital investments which were included in the 2019 capital budget; these expenditures, related to methane mitigation, were tracked throughout the year and reported to management and the Board.
+For example, compliance with Saskatchewan's Methane Action Plan required capital investments which were included in the 2019 and 2020 capital budgets; these expenditures, related to methane mitigation, were tracked throughout the year and reported to management and the Board.